edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         ]
         ```

-        g.
+        f.
 To query the mappings, enter the credentials name in this command and execute it.
         ```bash
         curl -H "X-Consul-Token:<consul-token>" -X GET "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>?raw=true"
         ```